nathanschmid08/Dev-Diary/README.md

 ## 🎯 Projects

 ### 🐵 Ape Generator
-*A creative tool for generating unique ape characters with customizable features and traits.*

 ### 👔 Pyjama
-*A Python-based application designed for comfortable and efficient development workflows.*

 ### 🎨 Bootstrap CSS Extractor
 *A utility tool that extracts and optimizes Bootstrap CSS components for cleaner, more efficient stylesheets.*